wiloozz/img-to-numworks/README.md

 Finally, run the encode.py script, it compresses the binary.

 All you have to do now is to copy the decode.py script, change the "compressed_input" variable to what was written in the output file, and send it to your numworks calculator :)

+(The minified decode file does the same as the normal decode file but it is more compact to save space on your numworks)